Varsity team: When they play

-Which sports

 Some games have rules which allow unlimited use of junior varsity players, such as basketball.
 Other sports have different ways of determining junior varsity participants.
 For instance, in high school wrestling, there can only be one wrestler competing for a team at a particular weight class in a given varsity match.
 The team's representative is often determined by a "challenge match," in which the top two wrestlers at that weight compete for the right to participate in the varsity match.
 The loser wrestles that night's junior varsity match.

 A similar format is used for golf, tennis, and badminton, with players who lose to varsity opponents participating in the junior varsity part of the meet.